child support non-biological child

 Child custody and child support cases tend to be emotional, complicated affairs.
 A lot goes into creating a parenting plan and establishing support payments.
 Any number of factors arise and throw additional wrenches into the works.

-One of our founding partners, Rick Jones, makes regular appearances on the Danny Bonaduce and Sarah Morning Show, where he answers family law questions from listeners.
+One of our founding partners, Rick Jones, regularly appears on 102.5 KZOK, where he answers family law questions from listeners.
 All of this is to say that, on a recent episode, he fielded a question that hit all of these topics.
 There’s a lot to take in.

 Listen to the conversation below: